I've been privileged to serve the people of Indiana.

 Hey, hello, Rush.

-Camel knot.
+Camel Not.

 Right.

-Well, today's camel knot, right.
+Well, today's Camelnot, right.

 Yeah, why do you think that is?

-Well, pure politics.
+Well, this is pure politics.

-And uh, it's more than politics.
+Oh, it's more than politics.

-Animosity toward the military.
+It's animosity toward the military.

-Uh this this is Obama and Eric Holder's way of uh trying to say to the world, we know why you hated us, Bush did all this, but uh the we don't want the Muslim world hating us.
+This is Obama and Eric Holder's way of trying to say to the world, we know why you hated us.

-And even that's falling apart on them.
+And even that's falling apart.

-Look, I'm glad you call Peter.
+Look, I'm glad you called, Peter.

-Thanks much.
+Thanks so much.

-A quick break, we'll be right back after this.
+We'll be right back after this.

 Don't go away.

-Okay, couple things.
+Okay, a couple things.

-Sorry, I forgot to turn the ditto cam back on.
+Sorry, I forgot to turn the DittoCam back on.

 After all of these years, my passion for service to our fellow citizens is undiminished.

-But my desire to do so by serving in Congress has waned.
+My desire to do so by serving in Congress has waned.

-For some time I've had a growing conviction that Congress is not operating as it should.
+For some time, I've had a growing conviction that Congress is not operating as it should.

-There is much too much partisanship and not enough progress.
+There is much too much partisanship and not enough progress, too much narrow ideology and not enough practical problem solving.

 I mean, that is a super majority.

-How in the world do you have partisan gridlock when the other party can't stop diddly squat.
+How in the world do you have partisan gridlock when the other party can't stop diddly squat?

 And what is this business about the people's business isn't getting done?

-The people's business, as designed by Obama and the Democrats, ought not get done.
+Thank God the people's business, as designed by Obama and the Democrats, ought not get done.

-And it isn't getting done, not because of partisan bickering.
+And it isn't getting done not because of partisan bickering.

-They don't want Obama care.
+They don't want Obamacare.

 They don't want cap and tax.